Signal-K/manuscript/content/Base.md

 1. **Character Customisation**: Allow users to select their character type, home planet, and play style at the start.
 2. **Mission Matching**: Assign starter missions based on user preferences to guide them in collecting resources and advancing.
 3. **Visual vs. Text-based Content**: Decide between a simple text/image-based experience or a more complex 3D world.
-4. **Data Representation**: Explore ways to represent data such as light curves in a more engaging way.
-5. **Narrative Focus**: Create a narrative centered around discovering aliens and life forms to maintain user interest.
-6. **Star Types and Planetary Habitats**: Define different star and planet types and the potential for habitability.
-7. **Gameplay Structure**: Develop a structure that starts with exploring a chosen base planet and then expands to more complex interactions.
-8. **User Retention**: Aim for high user retention by offering compelling gameplay and frequent content updates.

 ### Tasks

 1. **Design Character Selection Screen**: Create an initial screen for users to select their character and preferences.
 2. **Create Starter Missions**: Develop initial missions that match user preferences and guide them in-game.
-4. **Implement Data Representation**: Develop methods for representing scientific data (e.g., light curves) in an engaging way.
-5. **Establish Base Planetary Types**: Define different base planet types, including resources and environments.
-7. **Introduce Multiplayer Features**: Plan and implement multiplayer elements for user interaction.

-These principles, plans/ideas, and tasks can guide the development of the project to create an engaging, interactive, and immersive experience for users.

 # Planet data pipelines
 ### Design Principles: